FledglingTech/opencv-python-cuda-jetson/README.md

 The build can be customized with environment variables.
 In addition to any variables that OpenCV's build accepts, we recognize:

+**** These were not being respected when I tried it, so I recommend editing setup.py itself to guarantee that your CMAKE args are included ****

 - ``CI_BUILD``.
 Set to ``1`` to emulate the CI environment build behaviour.
 Used only in CI builds to force certain build flags on in ``setup.py``.
 Do not use this unless you know what you are doing.
 - ``ENABLE_CONTRIB`` and ``ENABLE_HEADLESS``.
 Set to ``1`` to build the contrib and/or headless version
 - ``ENABLE_JAVA``, Set to ``1`` to enable the Java client build.
 This is disabled by default.